Ballylaneen: Features

 The village had its own primary school, originally established under the British National School system.
 It was closed down in 1957, after which most of the pupils from the area attended Seafield near Bunmahon.
 The old school building is still standing adjacent to the old graveyard, and was refurbished as a holiday home in the 1990s.

 The best-known teacher at the old National School was the Gaelic scholar Tom Walsh (Tomas Breathnach) around 1910.
 While he taught there, promising children from other school catchment areas attended, including John Kiely of Stradbally (later FRCSI) and David Hill of Kilmacthomas (later MPSI).
-Tom Walsh translated the New Latin epitaph on the tombstone of Tadhg Gaelach Ó Súilleabháin (composed by Donnchadh Ruadh Mac Conmara, a poet friend of Tadhg) into Munster Irish.
+Tom Walsh translated the Neo-Latin epitaph on the tombstone of Tadhg Gaelach Ó Súilleabháin (composed by Donnchadh Ruadh Mac Conmara, a poet friend of Tadhg) into Munster Irish.

 Walsh was succeeded by Tom Cashin NT of Stradbally who taught in Ballylaneen until the school's closure and who features in accounts of the disappearance of Larry Griffin, the missing postman from Kilmacthomas in 1929.

 The name Ballylaneen appears in a book title "The Road From Ballylaneen to Skellig Michael" by English writer Michael White, being randomly chosen for its good phonetic sound and its location near the south coast.